openthread/ot-docs/site/en/guides/thread-primer/router-selection.md

     <div>Which of these rules are not enforced by a Connected Dominating Set
     (CDS)?</div>
     <div>
-      <div>There is a Router-only path between any two Routers.</div>
+      <div>There is an Active Mesh Extender-only path between any two Active Mesh Extenders.</div>
       <div>Incorrect.</div>
     </div>
     <div>
-      <div>Any one Router in a Thread network can reach any other Router by
+      <div>Any one Active Mesh Extender in a Thread network can reach any other Active Mesh Extender by
-        staying entirely within the set of Routers.</div>
+        staying entirely within the set of Active Mesh Extenders.</div>
       <div>Incorrect.</div>
     </div>
     <div>
-      <div>Every End Device in a Thread network is directly connected to a
+      <div>Every End Device in a Thread network is directly connected to an
-        Router.</div>
+        Active Mesh Extender.</div>
       <div>Incorrect.</div>
     </div>
     <div correct>
-      <div>Only one Router in a Thread network may be a Border Router.</div>
+      <div>Only one Active Mesh Extender in a Thread network may be a Border Router.</div>
       <div>Correct.
 A Thread network may have multiple Border Routers.</div>
     </div>
   </devsite-multiple-choice>